jot-r/web-mind-editor/README.md

 # web-mind-editor
 web-mind-editor is designed with two objectives
-- provide a full featured alternative to Freemind but with several improvements (see Key features)
+- provide a full featured alternative to Freemind but with several improvements (see key features)
-- learn/experiement/prove several academic concepts from computer science e.g. persistent data structures, parsers, concurrent changes, three way merge, ...
+- learn/experiement/prove several technical concepts from computer science (see technical conecpts)

 Since the Freemind file format *.mm is a quasi standard for mind mapping it heavily influences the data structures and features of web-mind-editor.